Equisingularity and EIDS: Introduction

 Here is the framework we extend to this case.
-The equisingularity conditions of interest are concerned with limits of hyperplanes; these are studied by a modification of the family of spaces; the failure of the equisingularity condition is equivalent to the fiber of the modification being larger than expected.
+The equisingularity conditions of interest are concerned with limits of tangent hyperplanes; these are studied by a modification of the family of spaces; the failure of the equisingularity condition is equivalent to the fiber of the modification being larger than expected.
 The modifications are spaces associated with modules.
 The existence of large dimensional fibers in the modification is equivalent to the non-emptiness of the polar variety of the module.
 This part of the framework was introduced in \cite{Gaff1}.

-The choice of landscape provides a measure of the singularity of the member of a family.
-Different specializations of the generic element of the landscape to the members of the family are possible.
-These different specializations leave infinitesimal traces in the form of large dimensional fibers in the conormal modification of the family of sets.
-The invariant $m_d(X)$ defined below measures the vanishing topology in the smoothing, and is related to the polar varieties of the relative Jacobian module of the family.
-Its independence from parameter is equivalent to the emptiness of the polar variety of the Jacobian module.
+The invariant $m_d(X)$ defined below measures the vanishing topology in the smoothing, and is related to the polar varieties of the relative Jacobean module of the family.
+Its independence from parameter is equivalent to the emptiness of the polar variety of the Jacobean module.

 The invariant $m_d(X)$, through the theory of the multiplicity of pairs of modules, can be related to invariants related to the infinitesimal geometry of the singularity.
 We do this in \ref{inf}.
-This allows us to compute the invariant in terms of the presentation matrix of $X$ independent of the family $X$ is member of.
+This allows us to compute the invariant in terms of the presentation matrix of $X$ independent of the family of which $X$ is a member.

 The information that we need about the topology of the generic fiber in order to give a topological interpretation of $m_d(X)$ is already contained in \cite{E-GZ}.
-We summarize the needed information in \ref{Propnit}.
+We apply the needed information in \ref{mtop}.

 These two steps, the relation of $m_d(X)$ to the topology of the generic element, and its calculation in terms of infinitesimal invariants were introduced into the framework in \cite{G-R}.